plazi/BLR-website/vision.md

 1. Header (BLR logo, links)
 2. Reference
 3. Treatment

-3.1 Links to Alternative Sources (Zenodo, GBIF, TB) 3.2 Dashboards - Taxonomic ranking tree with available treatments per rank 3.3
+3.1.
+Links to Alternative Sources (Zenodo, GBIF, TB)

+3.2.
+Dashboards - Taxonomic ranking tree with available treatments per rank

+3.3.
+"Has parts" (figures, keys, treatment citations)

+4. Figures included
-4. Map, if coordinates are available
+5. Map, if coordinates are available
-5. Footer ('Powered by', social media links)
+6. Footer ('Powered by', social media links)

-### Images
+### Image
 1. Header (BLR logo, links)
 2. Reference
 3. Image

 3.1.
 Links to Alternative Sources

 4. Caption
-5. Related Items*
+4. Related Items*
 5. Footer ('Powered by', social media links)

 ### Publications
 1. Header (BLR logo, links)
 2. Reference
 3. Render of PDF

 3.1.
 Links to Alternative Sources

-5. Related Items*
+4. Related Items*
 5. Footer ('Powered by', social media links)

 '* A new query would have to be made based on an specific, pre-defined information of the clicked image, to retrieve and show some related items in all three 'unit searches'.